 - 1. The maximum number of non-traditional hours that may be applied toward a degree is thirty-six (36) for the bachelor's degree and eighteen (18) for the associate degree. - 2.
 Evaluation of challenge examinations and experiential learning is limited to students enrolled at Brescia. - 3.
 Evaluation is the responsibility of the faculty in the related discipline. - 4.
 A form available in the Office of the Academic Dean, which indicates the credit sought, must be filed by the student. - 5.
 The credit hours awarded count toward graduation but will not be used in the computation of grade point average. - 6.
+A student who has completed a course may not receive non-traditional credit with similar content, nor may a student receive non-traditional credit after having taken a college course at a higher level in the same discipline. - 7.
 A fee is charged for Challenge Examinations only.